MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/resolve-upgrade-problems.md

 ### Increase the service time-out setting

-Follow these steps to increase the service time-out setting:
+To increase the service time-out setting, follow these steps:

 1. On the computer that is running Setup, create the following registry value to increase the service time-out period: